Guest Post by Katie Fleming

-- Logic In The Details: We rented a car for our time in Florida.
+- 3. Logic In The Details: We rented a car for our time in Florida.
 Although it had been my intention all along to only use the car for driving around town, Scott liked the idea of having it in case our flight home was cancelled and we needed it to evacuate.
 And, guess what?
-We needed it to evacuate!
+We needed it evacuating from a hurricane!

 When we went into the grocery store, we felt bad taking a lot of supplies since we were ultimately evacuating.
 Plus, the shelves were practically empty to begin with.
 We ended up grabbing a few bottles of water along with one pack of bagels, thinking we’d be able to grab more food a few hours into our route.